Somama12/Somama12/README.md

 ## Hi there 👋

-I'm Somama Siddiqui, a passionate Computer Science & Mathematics student at St. Joseph’s University, New York.
+I'm Somama Siddiqui, a passionate Computer Science at Fisk University, Nashville.
 I'm dedicated to leveraging my skills in programming and problem-solving to contribute to innovative projects and collaborate with like-minded individuals.
 Welcome to my GitHub profile!

 ### 🌱 About Me
 - 📚 I'm currently pursuing a Bachelors of Science in Computer Science & Mathematics with an expected graduation in May 2027.
-- 🎓 GPA: 4.0/4.0, Honors: Presidential Scholar, 2x Dean’s Honors List.
+- 🎓 GPA: 3.93/4.0, Honors: Presidential Scholar, 2x Dean’s Honors List.
-- 📍 Based in New York City.
+- 📍 Based in Nashville
 - 🏆 Awards: Presidential Scholar, Gold Honor in the International Youth Maths Challenge.